-My name is Brittani Velasquez.
-I live in the Pacific NW with my Peruvian husband and our beautiful 15 month old daughter.
+My name is Brittani Velasquez – I am the owner and founder of ñuñuy.
+I live in the Pacific NW with my Peruvian husband, Gonzalo, and our 15 month old daughter, Olivia.

 My First Pregnancy

 When we found out we were pregnant, I experienced a rush of different emotions.
 I cried tears of joy and fear when the pregnancy test read positive – I even peed on a second stick to be sure!
 For a long time, I wasn’t sure if I wanted to bring children into this crazy world.
 But, my husband really wanted to have a family.
-He’s the most patient, caring, understanding, and supportive person I have ever met.
-So, having a family with him was a small “price to pay” for a lifetime of happiness.
+Gonzalo is the most patient, caring, understanding, and supportive person I have ever met.
+Creating a family with together was a small “price to pay” for a lifetime of happiness with this amazing man.

 I had the most amazing pregnancy.
 I experienced no nausea and felt great throughout most of it.
 I have a history of depression and anxiety.
 So I naturally worried about every tiny thing during my pregnancy.
 The real anxiety set in when my doctor told me our daughter was not head down at my 28 week prenatal appointment.
 She said we will not worry until 36 weeks and that was plenty of time for the baby to turn.